-Medical screening incorporates the findings of the history and physical examination to determine whether the patient's symptoms originate from a more serious pathology, such as a tumor or infection, rather than from a common shoulder musculoskeletal disorder.
-In addition to serious medical conditions, clinicians should screen for the presence of psychosocial issues that may affect prognostication and treatment decision making for rehabilitation.
+Procedures to integrate gains in mobility into normal scapulohumeral movement during performance of the activities performed by the patient during his/her functional and/or recreational activities cal conditions, clinicians should screen for the presence of psychosocial issues that may affect prognostication and treatment decision making for rehabilitation.
 For example, elevated scores on the Tampa Scale of Kinesiophobia or the Fear-Avoidance Beliefs Questionnaire have been associated with a longer recovery, chronic symptoms, and work loss in patients with shoulder pain.
-Accordingly, identifying cognitive behavioral tendencies during the patient's evaluation can direct the therapist to employ specific patient education strategies to optimize patient outcomes to physical therapy interventions and potentially provide indications for referring the patient for consultation with another medical or mental health practitioner.
+42,59,79 Accordingly, identifying cognitive behavioral tendencies during the patient's evaluation can direct the therapist to employ specific patient education strategies to optimize patient outcomes to physical therapy interventions and potentially provide indications for referring the patient for consultation with another medical or mental health practitioner.10